Midcoast Villager: History

-In September 2024, Rockland's Courier-Gazette, Camden's Free Press and Camden Herald, Belfast's Republican Journal, and the online news site VillageSoup merged to create the Midcoast Villager.
+In September 2024, Rockland's The Courier-Gazette, Camden's Free Press and Camden Herald, Belfast's The Republican Journal, and the online news site VillageSoup merged to create the Midcoast Villager.
 Three of the newspapers were more than 100 years old.
 According to journalism professor Dan Kennedy, VillageSoup, created in 1996, was "one of the very first online-only hyperlocal news outlets".
 Despite occurring amid widespread local newspaper closures, the merger was not structured as a cost-reduction effort.
 All existing staff were retained, and additional employees were hired, including six additional journalists.

 In October 2024, the Villager was awarded a two-year, $200,000 grant from Press Forward, a national group aiming to support local news.
 In 2025, the newspaper won the General Excellence in print award by the Maine Press Association.

+In April 2026, three staff took buyouts and another three were laid off.
+The cuts included the paper's managing editor Christine Simmonds, two copy editors and three sales and advertising dept. workers.
+This left the paper with a staff of 29, four more than before the merger.

 Staff

-As of October 2025, the Midcoast Villager employed 29 people, many of whom worked for the newspaper's local predecessors.
+As of October 2025, the Midcoast Villager employed 29 people, many of whom had worked for the newspaper's local predecessors.
 Its editor-in-chief is Willy Blackmore, who previously worked for a digital media start-up and as a senior editor for Curbed, a real estate and urban design blog website published by New York magazine.
 The newspaper's deputy editor, Alex Seitz-Wald, worked for about ten years as a politics journalist for NBC News.
 Publisher Aaron Britt was previously the editor for the architecture and design magazine Dwell.
-Among its staff reporters are Glenn Billington, Dan Dunkle, and Stephen Betts.
+Among its staff reporters are Dan Dunkle, and Stephen Betts.